 In July 2014, Clio released a tasks-focused upgrade.
 Now, you can create task templates, which makes it easy to assign a briefing schedule, for example, with a click of a button.
 You can also create tasks with due dates that depend on other tasks.
 For example, you could create a brief-filing deadline due 28 business days before your motion hearing (if you create a task for the hearing date).
 Clio still does not support recurring tasks, though.

 Clio also has basic billing and accounting (including trust accounting).
 These are definitely basic.
 They may be adequate for some first, but most will probably want to use Clio alongside more sophisticated billing and accounting software like Xero or QuickBooks.
+In September 2014, Clio introduced its one-page quick bill, which lets you put together a complete bill including time and expenses from a single page.

 Likewise, Clio has basic document assembly.
 You can create your own templates using merge fields from Clio matters and contacts.
 This makes it pretty easy to automate the documents you create every day.
 There are much more advanced document assembly packages out there, but Clio will meet most lawyers’ basic needs.